Milk and Ice Cream and Cheese From a Fish

 Another day off with Damian looking for stuff to do… I decided, quite randomly, that we’d drive over to Bolton and check out the Fish Family Farm.
 My plan was simply to see the animals and maybe get an ice cream cone, for I didn’t really know what else they had to offer.
 Even though it’s in Bolton, which sounds so exotic and distant to many Nutmeggers, it’s right off of I-384 and I got there surprisingly fast.
 (However, once on their long and winding driveway, don’t drive like an idiot.
 There are two blind corners and if someone is also driving like an idiot coming the other way, watch out.
 I had this experience at a later visit and had a very, very near miss.
 I wasn’t the idiot for once.)

-Don Fish always dreamed of owning a farm that he could share with other people, so in 1981 he bought the farm and he opened it to the public.
+Owner Don Fish always dreamed of owning a farm that he could share with other people, so in 1981 he bought the farm and he opened it to the public.
 “We just feel like we have 200 acres and we should share it.”

 Damian and I began exploring the farm and he was immediately drawn to the chickens.
 The chickens here live in an inside/outside coop and seemed rather happy as they clucked about – even as Damian poked at their heads through the mesh.

 Around back is a large pasture with some of their cows grazing about.
 All of their cows are Jerseys and they were born on the farm.
 The Fish Family Farm is one of the state’s few remaining dairy farms that milk, pasteurize and bottle their own milk.
 I’ve read there are only three others in the state… which I don’t think is true.
-For as you’ll read below, the milk here is simply the best I’ve ever had.
+Whatever the case, as you’ll read below, the milk here is simply the best I’ve ever had.

 There is also a barn we walked through with a few cows milling about.
 It’s all very open and Damian and I were allowed to go anywhere we wanted.
 We watched the cows for a while but it was pretty hot, so it was time for some ice cream.

-I just love finding places like this and while I’m not sure they’ll be around forever, I want to be sure to enjoy them for as long as they are.
+I just love finding places like this and since I’m not sure they’ll be around forever, I want to be sure to enjoy them for as long as they are.
 (Read this article to see what I’m talking about.
 It’s interesting to learn (just now, from that article) that the owner of the Fish Family Farm is the same DW Fish from DW Fish Realty company, which is a nice way to finance his “hobby” farm.

 Depending on when you’re on the farm, you may catch the milking operation.
 You are welcome to observe the milking and bottling process right there in the barn.
 You can also watch the bottling and ice cream making processes through the observation window from the little shop area as well.